minhhoit/yacms/docs/twitter-integration.rst

 Twitter Integration
 ===================

-The :mod:`mezzanine.twitter` application exposes the ability to consume, store, and display your own tweets on your site in an efficient manner, as well as the ability to send tweets when publishing new content to the site.
+The :mod:`Yacms.twitter` application exposes the ability to consume, store, and display your own tweets on your site in an efficient manner, as well as the ability to send tweets when publishing new content to the site.